 - 1/2 cup glycerine (optional)

 Avon Skin So Soft is often recommended for fly control.
-I have found it to be very effective for blackflies in the spring.
+You can use it to combat blackflies in the spring.
 It’s not long-lasting, so it has to be reapplied often.
 It works on humans, too.
 Just wipe it on with a cloth.

 Don't Try This at Home